anthony20102101/german-credit-card/README.md

 | Random Forest  | 71%      |
 | Neural Network | 78%      |

-The goal of the project is purely because it is fun and to increase my familiarity with the pytorch framework.
+This project was done purely because it is fun and to increase my familiarity with the pytorch framework.